vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

    The number parameter (1-10) configures the amount of accepted occurences of the system AS number in AS path.

    This command is only allowed for eBGP peers.
+It is not applicable for peer groups.

 .. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> address-family <ipv4-unicast|ipv6-unicast> as-override